benzenwen/benzenwen.github.io/_posts/2015-01-29-apple-pocket-phone.md

 [^analogy]:Ancient SAT-style analogy format.
 A:B::C:D "A is to B as C is to D"

-[^strap]:I'm an angel investor in [Strap](straphq.com), making tools and analytics for wearable development teams.
+[^strap]:I'm delighted to be an angel investor in [Strap](straphq.com), making tools and analytics for wearable development teams.

 _UPDATE_: 2015-01-30 Grammar edits, clarifications.
 Focus on glanceability.
+Add link to TI watch.
 Thanks to Patrick and Ana for feedback and comments.